SmartTokenLabs/TokenScript-Examples/tutorial/README.md

 # TokenScript for your token
 These instructions will help you create a TokenScript interface for a smart contract.
 User interface code and business logic is organised in XML declarations for a TokenScript engine to render in a mobile wallet.
-Eg [AlphaWallet](https://alphawallet.com/).
+E.g. [AlphaWallet](https://alphawallet.com/).

 ## Creating your token and UI widgets

-* Open studio.ethereum.org, and start the Coin project
+* Open (Ethereum Studio)[studio.ethereum.org], and start the Coin project
   * It shows the smart contract and front-end files, and runs a vm and the Coin files in the browser

 Although not conforming to the ERC20 interface, a few changes to the example code will have it demonstrable in AlphaWallet